Have you thought about investing in commercial property?

 - Rents are usually charged as a rate per square meter and rent reviews are incorporated in the lease document.
 Rent reviews may be calculated every year or 18 months and can be an increase to market rental or an increase by the increase in the amount of the CPI.
 Some leases have a clause preventing the rent to drop even if the prevailing market rent drops.

-- Tenants in commercial properties usually pay all the outgoings such as rates, taxes and insurance, while with residential property the landlord pays these.
+- Tenants in commercial properties usually pay all the outgoings such as rates, taxes, and insurance, while with a residential property the landlord pays these.

 - Because your tenant conducts their business from your commercial property, they tend to look after it better than residential tenants do, usually maintaining and painting the property.

 - Commercial properties are less management intensive – tenants don’t tend to bother you for small items like leaking taps.

 - Lenders will usually only lend up to 70% of the value of commercial or industrial properties.
 I don’t know of any mortgage insurers who will lend on commercial property.
 This means the investor needs to come up with more equity to purchase a commercial property.